invrs/dot-store/README.md

 // Subscribe to all updates for the `test` prop store.on("test.*", async ({ op, prop, state, value }) => {})

-// Subscribe to the first for the `test` prop store.once(
+// Subscribe to the first update for the `test` prop store.once(
   "test.*",
   async ({ op, prop, state, value }) => {}